Aweary/unique-random-at-depth/readme.md

 > Generate random numbers that are consecutively unique relative to a provided call depth.

 Useful for things like slideshows where you don't want to have the same slide `n` times in a row.
+Based on [unique-random](https://github.com/sindresorhus/unique-random)

 ## Install